 Speakers: Dr. Mark Ashton (Director of School Forests), Dr. Philip Marshall (botanist and historical ecologist), Marlyse Duguid (PhD student, Research Coordinator), Alex Barrett (Forest Manager), Angela Orthmeyer (Outreach Coordinator)

 Landowners looking down a soil pit during the Past Land Use Workshop (picture by Angela Orthmeyer)

-Every Thursday evening in June and July, the Yale-Myers camp fills up with community members and students gathering for the Summer Research Seminar Series.
-Visiting scholars, faculty members and students present their work at this popular annual series.
+Every other Thursday evening in June and July, the Yale-Myers camp fills up with community members and students gathering for the Summer Research Seminar Series.
+Members of the local community, visiting scholars, faculty and students present their work at this popular annual series.
 All seminars are open to the public and refreshments are served.

-In the past three years, topics have included:
+In the past four years, topics have included:

 You can find more pictures of our workshops on Flickr, and fact sheets are currently being compiled to summarize useful information that was discussed during the seminars.